 All students living in suites will provide their own small appliances, pots, pans, cooking utensils and cleaning supplies.

-Many first-year students will share a double room.
+Most first-year students will be sharing a double room.
 Students are typically assigned with roommates of the same gender.
 The residence application lists specific questions about your lifestyle preferences which will be used to match your compatibility with potential roommates.
-To ensure optimal compatibility and harmonious roommate relations, you should answer the questions thoroughly and honestly.
-Double rooms are shared by students who are of the same gender.
+To ensure optimal compatibility and harmonious roommate relations, we suggest you answer the questions thoroughly and honestly.

 Most residences are mixed gender, but we also offer some floors/sections designated as female-or male-only floors.
 You can indicate a preference for a same gender floor/section on the application.